ramondata/Lists/README.md

 ![lists](https://github.com/ramondata/Tipos_de_dados/blob/master/david-clode-vb-3qEe3rg8-unsplash.jpg)

-*Some ways to Create a list and how we may use/manipulate these lists* 🐍
+*Some ways to create a list and how we may use/manipulate these one* 🐍
 ===========

 list is a most common used structure in Python.
 We can understanding about it because is so easy make or treat data with these structure.